-This policy applies to individuals who have custody or control of a child who is enrolled in any of grades, 9 through 12, in the public school regardless of age.
+This policy applies to individuals who have custody or control of a child: (a) between the ages of six (on or before September 1) and 17 years (unless the child has graduated from high school), or (b) who is enrolled in any of grades 9 through 12 in the public school regardless of age.
 These individuals must cause the child to attend the District school wherein the child is assigned, except as provided herein or by State law.

 Subject to specific requirements in State law, the following children are not required to attend public school: (1) any child attending a private school (including a home school) or parochial school, (2) any child who is physically or mentally unable to attend school (including a pregnant student suffering medical complications as certified by her physician), (3) any child lawfully and necessarily employed, (4) any child absent because his or her religion forbids secular activity on a particular day, and (5) any child 16 years of age or older who is employed and is enrolled in a graduation incentives program.